-The presentation currency and the functional currency of the Corporation and each of its subsidiaries is the Canadian dollar.
+The presentation currency and the functional currency of the Corporation and certain subsidiaries is the Canadian dollar.
 Transactions in currencies other than the functional currency are recorded at the rates of exchange prevailing on the date of the transaction.
 At each financial statement reporting date, monetary assets and liabilities that are denominated in foreign currencies are translated at the rates prevailing at the balance sheet date.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
 Gains and losses on translation of monetary assets and liabilities are included in the determination of net earnings (loss) for the period.

-The Corporation's subsidiaries and equity investments with non-Canadian dollar functional currencies are accounted for using the current rate method, whereby the assets and liabilities are translated at the rate in effect at the balance sheet date and the revenue and expenses are translated using the average exchange rate for the period.
-The resulting translation adjustment is recorded as a separate component of accumulated other comprehensive loss until there is a reduction in the net investment.
+The Corporation's subsidiaries with non-Canadian dollar functional currencies are translated using the rate in effect at the balance sheet date for assets and liabilities, and using the average exchange rates during the period for revenue and expenses.
+The resulting translation adjustment is recorded as a separate component of accumulated other comprehensive loss.